andrewbrg/deb-dev-machine/README.md

 rm setup.sh;
 ```

+This script can be run via the terminal and will get a fresh debian installation up and running with most (if not all) of the dev tools you would require.

-This script has been tested on Debian 9 stretch installations as well as ChromeOS Debian containers.
+Tested on Debian 9 stretch installations as well as the ChromeOS linux Debian containers.

 You can expect the following to be automatically insalled and readily accessable: